 Economic situation Most of the population works in agriculture

+Shortcomings in the country's infrastructure (for example roads) and its dependence on oil imports are, however, holding back economic development.
 Most people earn their money in the informal sector, so that the tax revenue of the country is low.

-The latest United Nations Human Development Index (HDI) ranks Mali 184th out of 189 countries.
+The latest United Nations Human Development Index (HDI) ranks Mali 186th out of 191 countries.